Pholiota flammans: Similar species

-Other members of the genus Pholiota may be mistaken for Pholiota flammans, especially Pholiota squarrosa which commonly forms large tufts at the base of deciduous as well as coniferous trees.
+Other members of the genus Pholiota can appear similar, especially Pholiota squarrosa which commonly forms large tufts at the base of deciduous as well as coniferous trees.
 P. squarrosa tends to be a less intense yellow color than P. flammans.
 P. adiposa is also similar, but prefers to grow on dead hardwoods; unlike P. flammans, it has gelatinous scales on the stem as well as the cap.
 P. aurivella is larger and less bright than P. flammans.

 The North American species once described by Alexander H. Smith, P. kauffmaniana, is closely related to P. flammans, but differs in having a more distinctly viscid cap.
 Smith was later to revise his opinion on the existence of P. kauffmaniana as a unique species—he believed that environmental variations in humidity were the cause of differences in the cap cuticle gelatinization observed in Pholiotas collected from different North American locales.
 P. kauffmaniana is now considered synonymous with P. flammans.